What is Partial Pressure?

-The pressure that is exerted by one among the mixture of gasses if it occupies the same volume by its own is known as Partial pressure.
+The pressure that is exerted by one among the mixture of gasses if it occupies the same volume on its own is known as Partial pressure.
 Every gas exerts certain pressure in a mixture.
-The total pressure of a mixture of ideal gas is the sum of partial pressures of individual gases in the mixture, based on the following equation:
+The total pressure of a mixture of an ideal gas is the sum of partial pressures of individual gases in the mixture, based on the following equation:

-Px indicates the partial pressure of the gas x.
+- Px indicates the partial pressure of the gas x.

-Vtot denotes the total volume of the mixture.
+- Vtot denotes the total volume of the mixture.

-Nx indicates the amount of gaseous substance.
+- Nx indicates the amount of gaseous substance.

-Ptot denotes the total pressure of the mixture.
+- Ptot denotes the total pressure of the mixture.

-Ntot is the total amount of substance in a mixture.
+- Ntot is the total amount of substance in a mixture.